atlantidezign/copyman/docs/USAGE.md

 - **Split Screen** to add a tree view also for first Destination folder (remember: you can change order of destinations folders, and set what's the first one, by dragging the badges in the Destination Folders List).
 Default true.
 - **Tree Diffs** to enable the Diffs Display in the tree view (when Split Screen is enabled), for visual friendly comparison of Source and Destination #1 folders.
 Default true.
 - **Maintain Logs** to choose if to record application logs in memory.
 Can be exported to file with **Export Logs** button, and cleaned with **Clear Logs** button.
 Default false.
-- **Load not Copy-related Options** to choose if to load also not Copy-related Options from Task Snapshots.
-Default false.
 - **Drive Speed** the approx speed in MB/s of drive, for tolerance in comparisons for modified datetime.
 Default 50 MB/s.

 ---